herraa1/msx-tidesrider-enclosure-v1/Build.md

 27. Take the assembled `Keyboard Top` part and plug the Keyboard cable into the Keyboard connector header of the motherboard, and the do the same with the Reset button cable.

-    Make sure pin 1 of the keyboard cable connector matches pin 1 of the Todes Rider motherboard keyboard IDC connector.
+    Make sure pin 1 of the keyboard cable connector matches pin 1 of the Tides Rider motherboard keyboard IDC connector.

 [<img src="images/msx-tidesrider-enclosure-v1-build-main-step-220-IMG_7991-annotated.png" width="512"/>](images/msx-tidesrider-enclosure-v1-build-main-step-220-IMG_7991-annotated.png)